dbouwman/api-load-test/README.md

 ## Browser Resource Upload Test

-1. run `npm run browser`
-2. open https://item-resources.surge.sh in a browser
+1. open https://solutionstest.esri.com/api-load-test/browser/ in a browser
-3. enter username, password and portal base url (optionally click Verify Credentials to ensure no typos)
+2. enter username, password and portal base url (optionally click Verify Credentials to ensure no typos)
-4. Click "Choose Files" and select a large number of files.
+3. Click "Choose Files" and select a large number of files.
 If you've cloned the repo, use the files in the `small-resources` folder.
-5. Click Start Test.
+4. Click Start Test.
 You'll see messages in the Output area

 If you want to run this locally, you have to open the /browse/index.html file in a browser.